sushil-mathew/ec203-seminars/README.md

 # EC203 Seminars (2022-23) Term 2 Overview material

 Hi!
 These are some notes to complement your understanding of the EC203 seminar problem sets.
+If your code doesn't run, don't panic.
+Part of learning data science/econometrics/coding is to learn to deal with the pain of seeing an error and telling yourself that it's ok.
+If you have any issues, let's meet during office hours or online.

 ## How do I download this?